music-encoding/guidelines/v4/elements/neume.md

                         of the current element.</span><span class="attributeValues">
                         One or more values from <a class="link_odd_classSpec" href="{{ site.baseurl }}/{{ page.version }}/data-types/data.uri.html">data.URI</a>, separated by spaces.
                         </span></div>
                   <div class="attributeDef def" data-module="MEI.shared"><span class="ident attribute" title="Signifies the staff on which a notated event occurs or to which a control event applies.
-Mandatory when applicable.">staff</span><span class="attributeUsage">(rec)</span><span class="attributeDesc desc">Signifies the staff on which a notated event occurs or to which a control event
+Mandatory when applicable.">staff</span><span class="attributeUsage">(recommended)</span><span class="attributeDesc desc">Signifies the staff on which a notated event occurs or to which a control event
                         applies.
 Mandatory when applicable.</span><span class="attributeValues">
                         One or more values of datatype <span style="font-weight: 500;">positiveInteger</span>, separated by spaces.
                         </span></div>
                   <div class="attributeDef def" data-module="MEI.shared"><span class="ident attribute" title="Holds an associated sung text syllable.">syl</span><span class="attributeUsage">(optional)</span><span class="attributeDesc desc">Holds an associated sung text syllable.</span><span class="attributeValues">
-                        Value is plain text.
+                        Value of datatype <span style="font-weight: 500;">string</span>.
                         </span></div>
                   <div class="attributeDef def" data-module="MEI.shared"><span class="ident attribute" title="Points to elements that are synchronous with the current element.">synch</span><span class="attributeUsage">(optional)</span><span class="attributeDesc desc">Points to elements that are synchronous with the current element.</span><span class="attributeValues">
                         One or more values from <a class="link_odd_classSpec" href="{{ site.baseurl }}/{{ page.version }}/data-types/data.uri.html">data.URI</a>, separated by spaces.